 I am the Michael W. Traugott Collegiate Professor of Communication Studies and Political Science, and Faculty Associate in the Center for Political Studies at the Institute for Social Research, University of Michigan, having moved from McGill University in summer 2014.
 Most of my research focuses on political communication, the sources and/or structure of public preferences for policy, and on the relationships between public policy, public opinion, and mass media.
 This site includes links to some of my recent work, as well the original datasets and software used in that work, and recent teaching.

 - My new book, Negativity in Democratic Politics, is available from CUP.
 Related work on negativity is out in the IJPP.

 - Other recent work in political communication includes a paper on economic news in AJPS, and on the impact of public broadcasting on political knowledge in BJPolS.

 - Version 2.0 of Lexicoder has been released, as well as the Lexicoder Sentiment Dictionary.

-- All work related to the Degrees of Democracy project (with Christopher Wlezien) is available on our website, here.
+- All work related to the Degrees of Democracy project (with Christopher Wlezien) is available on the project website.

-- A first paper from the 2011 Canadian Election Study team is out in CJPS; and CES working papers are available here.
+- A first paper from the 2011 Canadian Election Study team is out in CJPS; and CES working papers are available on the CES website.

 Video from recent interviews/talks on negativity in policy, public opinion and policy, and healthcare are available on this page.